priyanshkh14/aesc-task1/README.md

 # AESC Assignment

-This project is a simple web application that displays a list of candidates with their details (Name, Skills, and Years of Experience).
-The data is fetched from a backend API built with Node.js and Express.
-The frontend is built with React, and the app includes features like searching and sorting candidates based on their years of experience.

 ## Task
 - Build a Candidate List Viewer:
   1. Use React to create a page that displays a list of candidates with mock data fetched from an API.